truenas/middleware/docs/userguide/index.rst

 Clicking a disk's entry will also display its Wipe button which can be used to blank a disk while providing a progress bar of the wipe's status.
 Use this option before discarding a disk.

-**NOTE:** should a disk's serial number not be displayed in this screen, use the **smartctl** command within Shell.
+.. note:: should a disk's serial number not be displayed in this screen, use the **smartctl** command within Shell.
 For example, to determine the serial number of disk ada0, type **smartctl -a /dev/ada0 | grep Serial**.

 View Volumes
 ~~~~~~~~~~~